In Strategy Games, whether turn-based

 - The sequel/expansion "Age of Wonder: Shadow Magic" brought that number up to fifteen.

 - Battle for Wesnoth has six factions in the Default era: Rebels (elves), Knalgan Alliance (dwarves and outlaws), Loyalists (humans), Northerners (orcs), Undead, and Drakes (dragonmen and lizardmen).
+The balance of powers oscillates with the day cycle.
+But in general Knalgan Alliance acts mostly as a powerhouse, Rebels as subversive, Undead and Drakes as cannons, Northerners as horde, and Loyalists as balanced.

 - Master of Orion has ten races who actually play fairly differently.
 Each has a special racial bonus (and a few have handicaps to go along with that if their bonus is too powerful - most races can only colonize half the planets in the galaxy until they've researched the proper tech, but Silicoids can colonize them all right away.
 But their population grows HALF as fast as everyone else's!).
 They also have certain tech fields that they are better or worse at, and tendencies toward good or bad relations with certain other races.
 This results in quite a bit of difference in how each race plays, plus a rather extreme case of unbalance.
 The Psilons are excellent at all research AND are liked by most other races, making them one of the clearly best races, while the Klackons have an equally overpowered ability (bonuses to industrial production) but are widely disliked (they're still one of the top races though).
 Mrrshans and Alkaris have awful abilities (small combat bonuses) and are generally disliked, making them the hardest to play, while the Darloks (bonuses to all spying activities) are hated by all, but can often become the leaders in technology by stealing everyone else's tech, and can keep themselves alive by inciting wars between other empires.

 - Warlords Battlecry 2 has 12 races that play differently, and Warlord's Battlecry 3 has SIXTEEN!
-Though for the most part it is a sliding gradient scale, there are several races that have unique combat gimmicks which make them difficult to categorize - the undead, for example, can upgrade their units on the field, simultaneously full-healing them.
+Though for the most part it is a sliding gradient scale, there are several races that have unique combat gimmicks which make them difficult to categorize - the undead, for example, can upgrade their units on the field, simultaneously fully healing them.
 The Swarm in WBC 3 can resource starve their opponents while hammering them with weak - but very cheap - troops.
 Daemons can use their units to summon whole new units onto the field for free, effectively replacing lost troops mid-battle or freely building up the ranks beforehand, but the base units are hideously expensive.
 And then there's the Plaguelords in WBC 3, who are just totally overpowered; with access to cheap hordes of units with powerful upgrades "and" powerful area of effect monsters, their only real weakness is a lack of effective ranged units.

 - Sid Meier’s Alpha Centauri has seven factions: Gaia's Stepdaughters, Human Hive, University Of Planet, Morgan Industries, Spartan Federation, The Lord's Believers, and Peacekeeping Forces.
 The expansion, Alien Crossfire, adds seven more: Cybernetic Consciousness, Nautilus Pirates, Free Drones, Data Angels, Cult Of Planet, Manifold Caretakers, and Manifold Usurpers.
 There may still only be seven factions in the game.
 Also, if one alien faction (i.e. Caretakers/Usurpers) is in the game, the other must be as well.
 The printed manual for Alien Crossfire went into detail describing the process of autoplaying games with all 1,584 combinations of factions just to make sure everything is balanced juuuuust right.